 Popular since its creation over 80 years ago, The Ghan retains its reputation as Australia’s most impressive train ride and few travelers are disappointed with the 2-night south to north trip.
 Book your trip with Great Southern Rail where a sleeper cabin will set you back about AU$1909.

 With 80% of the railway cruising along at over 4000m above sea level and the peak at Tangula Pass reaching a lofty 5, 072m, the appropriately dubbed ‘Roof of the world’ train line might quite literally take your breath away.
 But those nervous of the high altitudes needn’t worry – the train’s ventilation system is fed with supplementary oxygen so you can sit back and enjoy the views – snow capped mountaintops, herds of yaks, mossy verges and vast, icy plateaus.

-The 14-hour journey from Golmund to Lhasa in Tibet started up in 2006, providing easy access into previously hard to navigate territory.
-Indeed, most of the railway line is built on permafrost, crossing terrain that had been deemed uncrossable for years.
-Prices are generally between US$30 for a hard-seat economy ticket up to US$185 for a sleeper berth plus the cost of a Tibet travel permit – check out the train’s website for more details.
+The 54-hour journey from Guangzhao to Lhasa in Tibet is the longest route providing easy access into previously hard to navigate territory.
+Indeed, much of the railway line is built on permafrost, crossing terrain that had been deemed uncrossable for years.
+Prices are generally between US$71 for a hard-seat economy ticket up to US$227 for a soft sleeper berth plus the cost of a Tibet travel permit – check out the train’s website for more details.